zhxie/conch-bay/README.md

 ### Import data from s3s

 Run the following command and all outputs will be merged into `conch-bay-import.json`.
-You can then import it in Conch Bay.
+You can then import it into Conch Bay.

 ```sh
 python3 tools/convert_s3s_outputs.py <PATH_TO_S3S>